-(1) We entered into an amended master lease agreement with Senior Lifestyle Management, LLC ("Senior Lifestyle").
+- (2) We entered into an amended master lease agreement with Senior Lifestyle Management, LLC ("Senior Lifestyle").
 Among the provisions of the amendment, the contingent lease incentive payable to Senior Lifestyle was removed.
-Therefore, we wrote-off the Senior Lifestyle contingent lease incentive.

-- (2) Represents the write-off of lease incentives related to two MC communities due to negotiations to transition these properties to another operator in our portfolio that never materialized. - (3) Represents the write-off of lease incentive related to an ALF due to a change to the business model at the property that resulted in lower net operating income and the improbability of paying the earn-out. - (4) Represents the write-off of lease incentive related to two MC due to transitioning these properties to another operator in our portfolio.
+Therefore, we wrote-off the Senior Lifestyle contingent lease incentive. - (3) Represents the write-off of lease incentives related to two MC communities due to negotiations to transition these properties to another operator in our portfolio that never materialized. - (4) Represents the write-off of a lease incentive related to an ALF due to a change to the business model at the property that resulted in lower net operating income and the improbability of paying the earn-out.